 health organizations, the Network of Community Advisors (NOCA), and four other schools at Case.

-The Center was built on the Center for Health Promotion Research (CHPR), also housed at Case Western Reserve University.
-The CHPR was founded in 2000 and was led Elaine A. Borawski, Ph.D., Associate Professor of Epidemiology and Biostatistics, now the Director of the PRCHN.
+The Center grew out of the Center for Health Promotion Research (CHPR), which was founded at CWRU in 2000 and led Elaine A. Borawski, Ph.D., Associate Professor of Epidemiology and Biostatistics, now the Director of the PRCHN.
 In 2010 the CHPR was absorbed into the PRCHN, along with several of its signature projects to become part of the Prevention Research Centers (PRC)

 program of the Centers for Disease Control and Prevention (CDC)